 Update!
-June 2013 Danielle, the author of this post, wrote me a follow up post answering several of the questions readers had asked in the comments below.
-You will find her answers in
+Danielle, the author of this post, wrote me a follow up post answering several of the questions readers had asked in the comments below.
+You will find her answers in this post.

 With the cost of living always on the rise, many stay at home moms are looking for ways to make extra money and ease the strain on their wallet.
 This can be a very tricky task as for every legitimate work-at-home opportunity out there, there seems to be 5 more that are scams.
 I was in this exact situation 3 years ago; right after my second child was born.